-- Explain the role of the Prime Minister of India under the Parliamentary form of government. - Discuss the composition and role of the Council of ministers India. - Discuss in detail the power and function of the Council of Ministers - Write a short note on the position of the Prime Minister of India. - Describe very briefly the relation between the Prime Minister and the President of India. - Discuss the position of the Prime Minister and his relation with th
+- Explain the role of the Prime Minister of India under the Parliamentary form of government. - Discuss the composition and role of the Council of ministers India. - Discuss in detail the power and function of the Council of Ministers. - Write a short note on the position of the Prime Minister of India. - Describe very briefly the relation between the Prime Minister and the President in India.